Posted in | News | Biosensors

 Background

 Tear fluid is a complex biological fluid that contains a variety of biomarkers, including proteins, lipids, electrolytes, and metabolites.
 These components are derived from both secretion processes and passive leakage from the bloodstream.
-The analysis of tear biomarkers can provide valuable insights into various ocular diseases, such as dry eye syndrome, and systemic conditions like diabetes.
+The analysis of tear biomarkers can provide valuable insights into various ocular diseases, such as dry eye syndrome, and systemic conditions, such as diabetes.

 Traditional methods of tear collection, such as Schirmer’s strips and microcapillary tubes, have their own advantages and limitations.
 Schirmer’s strips are widely used due to their ease of handling and ability to assess tear production, while microcapillary tubes offer a less invasive alternative.
 However, both methods face challenges related to sample volume, variability, and potential discomfort for patients.